dyeramosu/AC215_snapnutrition/app/README.md

 ## Deployment with Scaling using Kubernetes

-In this section we will deploy the mushroom app to a K8s cluster
+In this section we will deploy the snapnutrition app to a K8s cluster

 ### API's to enable in GCP for Project
 Search for each of these in the GCP search bar and click enable to enable these API's